-WisCon is dedicated to working towards a harassment-free convention experience for all members, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, age, origin, religion, or class.
+WisCon is dedicated to working towards a harassment-free convention experience for all members, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, age, origin, religion, class, or other marginalized identity.
 We do not tolerate harassment, whether of WisCon members or of hotel staff and others in our community, in any form.

 Educating ourselves and one another is our best hope of ensuring a harassment-free convention for everyone.
 We encourage WisCon members to hold one another accountable to the Code of Conduct and Statement of Principles, and to take the perspectives of others seriously when a disagreement arises.
 We expect participants to follow convention rules at all venues, including those online, and convention-related social events.